The Best Food and Drink in Arkansas from The Best Food and Drink in Arkansas for 2019

 Built on the work of four generations of bakers, this cupcakery has industry know-how and inventiveness on their side, featuring both traditional and more unique flavors ranging from cookies ’n cream to oatmeal cream pie.
 The rum-infused pineapple piña colada cupcake is a life-changing coconut cake, iced with coconut rum buttercream for a delicious confection you’ll be hard pressed to find elsewhere.
 Plus, the presentation is practically flawless, with a healthy balance between cake and frosting.

-Best Dive Bar: White Water Tavern
+Best Dive Bar: White Water Tavern (Little Rock)

 Cheap drinks, good food, and good folks can be found at the White Water Tavern in Little Rock.
 What more can you ask for?
 This historic bar has survived three raging arson fires, and it’s still standing strong thanks to stiff whiskey cocktails and a fabulous rotation of live musical acts.